Tamas Gombosi: Career

 Gombosi joined the faculty at UMich as a visiting scientist to work with Nagy on Pioneer Venus.
 He returned to Moscow before coming back to the United States permanently in 1983.
 Despite joining UMich, Gombosi remained involved in both the United States and Soviet Union space missions.
-Gombosi was involved in the Phobos program to Mars, the Cassini–Huygens mission to Saturn, the Rosetta mission to comet 67P, and the STEREO mission to observe the sun.
+Gombosi was involved in the Phobos program to Mars, the Cassini–Huygens mission to Saturn, the Rosetta mission to comet 67P, and the STEREO mission to observe the Sun.
 His research team also developed a physics-based space weather-modeling framework that was adopted by the Space Weather Prediction Center to predict forecasts.
-In the late 1990s, Gombosi led a research team in developing the first 3-D simulation of the sun's heliosphere, its upper atmosphere.
+In the late 1990s, Gombosi led a research team in developing the first 3-D simulation of the Sun's heliosphere, its upper atmosphere.
 Later, while serving as Chair of the Department of Atmospheric, Oceanic and Space Sciences, Gombosi led the effort for UMich to join the Department of Energy Fusion Science Center in 2004.

 By 2014, Gombosi was serving as the Rollin M. Gerstacker Professor of Engineering, professor of atmospheric, oceanic and space sciences, professor of aerospace engineering, and director of the Center for Space Environment Modeling.
+The Rollin M. Gerstacker Foundation endowed and funded this professorship.

 As such, he was named the Konstantin I. Gringauz Distinguished University Professor of Space Science.
 Following this promotion, Gombosi was awarded the 2017 International Kristian Birkeland Medal for his "outstanding scientific results in the field of space weather."
 In 2020, Gombosi was awarded the John Adam Fleming Medal for "original research and technical leadership in geomagnetism, atmospheric electricity, aeronomy, space physics, and/or related sciences."
 The following year, Gombosi was appointed to the National Oceanic and Atmospheric Administration Space Weather Advisory Group (SWAG).